aigc-apps/VideoX-Fun/scripts/z_image/README_TRAIN.md

-## Lora Training Code
+## Training Code

-We can choose whether to use deepspeed or fsdp in flux, which can save a lot of video memory.
+We can choose whether to use deepspeed or fsdp in z_image, which can save a lot of video memory.

 Some parameters in the sh file can be confusing, and they are explained in this document: